 The Great Barrier Reef

 In the Land Down Under we had to start with the absolutely stunning Great Barrier Reef!
 The reef stretches over 2,000kms of Queensland’s coastline, so honestly, we could make a blog about it on its own.
 The Great Barrier Reef is spectacular, (it’s where Nemo is from) and has been made one of the natural wonders of the world.
 Peppered with amazing islands, coral and a general feeling of paradise.
-The Reef is one of a kind.
-But unfortunately, it is dying so if you want to see it, go see it soon!

 You can find incredible pockets to go explore it the whole way through (Lady Eliot Island (probably the best scuba diving in Australia and maybe the World), Bundaberg, Yeppoon).
 However, this list is about the BEST!
 The most popular places to set off to see the reefs are Cairns and Airlie Beach.